Designer: Architerra, Inc

 Gross Square Feet: 45,000

-Construction of a new 45,000 gross square foot Field Headquarters Building, including office, labs, meeting and classroom areas to be located on the site of the existing DFW headquarters building on the campus of the former Lyman School in Westborough, MA.
+Construction of a new 45,000 gross square foot Field Headquarters Building, including office, labs, meeting and classroom areas on the site of the former DFW headquarters building on the campus of the former Lyman School in Westborough, MA.

-The facility will achieve zero net energy through solar photovoltaics and innovative mechanical systems as well as building envelope quality and reduction of all energy loads through building management.
+The facility achieves zero net energy through solar photovoltaics and innovative mechanical systems as well as building envelope quality and reduction of all energy loads through building management.

 The building features a very efficient envelope with triple glazed curtainwall and metal windows as well as structural insulated panels.
 It has been oriented to optimize production from the rooftop photovoltaic panels while minimizing heating and cooling energy use.